-Apostle Paul testifies to this truth as he admonishes the believers in Ephesus to no longer walk as the rest of the Gentiles.
+Apostle Paul admonishes the believers in Ephesus to no longer walk as the rest of the Gentiles.

 17 This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk, in the futility of their mind,